docker-hy/docker-hy.github.io/data/part-2/section-2.md

   <img src="../img/exercises/back-front-and-redis.png" />

-The [restart: unless-stopped](https://docs.docker.com/compose/compose-file/compose-file-v3/#restart) configuration can help if the redis takes a while to get ready.
+The [restart: unless-stopped](https://docs.docker.com/compose/compose-file/compose-file-v3/#restart) configuration can help if the Redis takes a while to get ready.

 </exercise>

+## Manuan network definition

-You can also manually define the network and its name.
-A major benefit of defining network is that it makes it easy to setup a configuration where other containers connect to an existing network as an external network.
-This is used when a container wishes to interact with a container defined in another Docker Compose file.
+It is also possible to define the network manually in a Docker Compose file.
+A major benefit of a manual network definition is that it makes it easy to set up a configuration where containers defined in two different Docker Compose files share a network, and can easily interact with each other.

-Defining network in docker-compose.yml.
-Services can be added to networks by adding `networks` into the definition of the service:
+Let us now have a look how a network is defined in docker-compose.yml:

 ```yaml
 version: "3.8"